Government 'not doing enough' to tackle obesity, says former Conservative health minister - ExBulletin

 What they don't realize is that the public has shown enormous enthusiasm for their health during Covid, he added.
 “They got it completely wrong.
 We wasted the momentum we had from the pandemic, when public interest in health was high.

-A study published on Thursday found that more than 9,000 heart disease-related deaths could be avoided in England over the next two decades if all restaurants, fast food outlets, cafes, pubs and takeaways put calories on their menus.
+A study published on Thursday, revealed that more than 9,000 heart disease-related deaths could be avoided in England over the next two years. decades if all restaurants, fast food outlets, cafes, pubs and takeaways put calories on their menus.

 Under government policy introduced in April 2022, only large food companies with 250 or more employees must display calories on their menus.